aws-neuron/aws-neuron-sdk/docs/neuron-runtime/readme.md

-# Getting started:  Installing and Configuring Neuron-RTD on an Inf1 instance
+# Getting started:  Installing and Configuring Neuron-RTD

 In this getting started guide you will learn how to install Neuron into your own AMI of choice.
 To use a pre-built Deep Learning AMI, which includes all of the needed Neuron packages, see these instructions: https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html